 • Deferring JavaScript tells the browser to load your scripts after the main page content, so they do not block rendering.
 This is one of the more reliable improvements you can make.

 • Removing unused files is worth doing periodically.
 Code that was once needed may no longer serve any purpose after a redesign or plugin change.
-Unused scripts and stylesheets still get loaded unless you remove them.
+Unused scripts and stylesheets still get loaded unless you remove them, so eliminate render blocking resources you no longer use.

 Minifying your HTML, CSS and JavaScript